Iterating Fun - Simon Newstead

 Progress with friends

-The folks at King.com do a great job.
+The folks at do a great job.
 Much fun is the over the top (and slightly creepy) presentation of a much-loved tile matching mechanic.
 But I also love the transition between levels on the Candyland map and being able to see my progress vs Facebook friends:

 Woohoo level 10… see ya Mike…